tkilias/docker-db/README.md

 # Supported Docker versions

-`exadt` and the EXASol Docker image have been developed and tested with Docker version 1.12.x.
+`exadt` and the EXASOL Docker image have been developed and tested with Docker version 1.12.x.
 It may also work with earlier versions, but that is not guaranteed.

 Please see [the Docker installation documentation](https://docs.docker.com/installation/) for details on how to upgrade your Docker daemon.